KO55LEV/KPMG.TEST/README.md

 Accept cookie to see the menu.
 ## Getting Started

 Solution has 3 projects.
 Web project - MVC application with 3 pages.
-Default page to upload file.
-To see uploaded data navigate to "ViewUploadedData".
+Default page to upload a file.
+To see uploaded data, please navigate to "ViewUploadedData".
 Currently data is stored in memory but created dummy classes for future implementation for Entity Framework or SQL/MySQL data providers.

 Iso loaded from json data file through iso data provider (could be changed to any iso provider)